huyrua291996/ESP32-CSI-Tool/README.md

 cd ./passive # For Passive CSI collection
 ```

+* With active_sta, note that the ip that you want to ping to get CSI must be modified in *socket_component.h*.

 We can now begin configuring and flashing your ESP32.

 ## Configuration (ESP-IDF)